willswats/race-time/README.md

 The record button uses a reference to the timer with the use of `document.querySelector` to get the `timeString` from the `race-timer` component, which it then adds to a `raceResults` array with `push`.
 It then creates an `<li>` element with the `textContent` set to the timer's `timeString`, which it `prepend`'s to the `<ol>` element.I am using `prepend` instead of `append` so that the element appears at the top of the ordered list, this ensures that the user will always receive visual feedback upon clicking the record button.

 The submit button calls `submitTime()` which sends a `POST` request to the server with the `userId` attached as a query parameter as this action can only be performed by users who are organisers or marshals.
+The payload contains the `raceResults` and the `raceResultsTimerStartDate`.
+The `raceResultsTimerStartDate` is set to the timer's `startDate` so that it can be used in the `GROUP BY` when getting all the race results from the database (in the API at `/api/v1/race-results` with the `getAllRaceResults()` function), this allows for multiple marshals to record and submit race results, as they can be merged into based upon the `raceResultsTimerStartDate`.

 ### Results/View all race results

 Click the "Results" button in the nav to open the race results screen.
 This screen shows all the results that have been recorded and submitted my marshals or organisers on the "Record" screen.
 Click on an individual race result to view the first name and last name of the race result (if they have been set by a marshal or organiser, otherwise it will be empty).

-The race results screen gets all the race results from the database through a fetch request to the server, it then constructs the race `<section>` elements for each race, as well as a `<li>` and `<button>` for each race result.
+The race results screen gets all the race results from the database through a fetch request to the server.
+The server responds with all the race results, grouped by the `race_results_timer_start_date`, this allows for marshals to submit results separately and have them merged into one.
+It then constructs the race `<section>` elements for each race, as well as a `<li>` and `<button>` for each race result.
 If there are no race results, then the place holder element is shown, which states that there are no race results.
 All of the buttons have an event listener for appending the `?raceResultId` parameter to the URL along with the race id.

 ### Result/View a specific race result and edit the names